Criminal Traffic Ticket Information

 If you failed to attend your scheduled court hearing, you must contact the Judge's Assistant to have the case set on the judge's calendar.

-Visit the web site for the Eleventh Judicial Circuit of Florida and then select Judge's Directory and then select Judge's Directory for the telephone numbers of specific judges.
+Visit the web site for the Eleventh Judicial Circuit of Florida, select Judge's Directory and then click on the Judge's name to view the telephone numbers of the specific judges.